 Avengers: Endgame

-The Marvel Cinematic Universe is like the most expensive long running TV show that only plays in theaters, and Endgame was the season finale.
+The Marvel Cinematic Universe is the most expensive long-running TV show that only plays in theaters, and Endgame was the season finale.
 It’s insane what they were able to pull off.
-It’s both an entertaining movie by itself but for those who have seen all the movies, it’s a masterpiece like no other.
-The callbacks, the remixes, the joy, the sadness, this movie tackles so many emotions and it ends in such a satisfying way.
-I don’t think we are ever going to see something like this again, and Mavel Studios deserves all the praise and heaps of cash for giving us this 11 year journey.
+It’s an entertaining movie by itself, but for those who have seen all the movies, it’s a masterpiece like no other.
+The callbacks, the remixes, the joy, the sadness, this movie tackles so many emotions, and it ends in such a satisfying way.
+I don’t think we are ever going to see something like this again, and Marvel Studios deserves all the praise and heaps of cash for giving us this 11-year journey.

 Once Upon a Time… in Hollywood

-Quentin Tarantino movies have always been hit and miss with me.
-When they are good, they are damn good, when they are bad, I can’t even finish them.
-Once Upon a Time… in Hollywood is one of the good ones, one of his best actually.
+Quentin Tarantino movies have always been hit-and-miss with me.
+When they are good, they are damn good.
+When they are bad, I can’t even finish them.
+Once Upon a Time… in Hollywood is one of the good ones, one of his best, actually.
 It may run a little long, but it has the genius pairing of Leonardo DiCaprio and Brad Pitt.
-They both bring their A game to this one and are up there as my favorite performances from both actors.
-And then there is that one thing that Tarantino is really good at with climaxes that insanely fun to watch.
+They both bring their A-game to this one and are up there as my favorite performances from both actors.
+And then there is that one thing that Tarantino is really good at with climaxes that are insanely fun to watch.
 This one has one of those.

 Joker

-The Joker is a heavy messed up movie.
-It’s not a movie that everyone can handle but for those who can it’s a very deep character study of a disturbed man that is looking to be the hero of his story even if it is only in his head.
-It’s the haunting performance from Joaquin Phoenix that makes this a movie that any movie fan should check out, just be prepared for a story that won’t make you feel too jazzed by the end.
+The Joker is a heavy, messed-up movie.
+It’s not a movie that everyone can handle, but for those who can, it’s a very deep character study of a disturbed man who is looking to be the hero of his story, even if it is only in his head.
+It’s the haunting performance from Joaquin Phoenix that makes this a movie that any movie fan should check out.
+Just be prepared for a story that won’t make you feel too jazzed by the end.

 Zombieland: Double Tap

-There are some movies that you know aren’t for everyone and you can’t justify that it’s something everyone will find value in, but I really loved this movie.
+There are some movies that you know aren’t for everyone, and you can’t justify that it’s something everyone will find value in, but I really loved this movie.
 I was a fan of the first, and this one is somehow a funnier movie.
-Yeah it has some callback jokes, which only land some of the times.
-But the new characters they add in steal the show.
-The cast looks like they are having a blast, and it’s just fun to see a sequel to a movie from last decade that’s actually good.
-This is one of those movies that I’ll be watching again and again in the October season and that means it deserves this slot on my list.
+Yeah, it has some callback jokes, which only land some of the time.
+But the new characters they add steal the show.
+The cast looks like they are having a blast, and it’s just fun to see a sequel to a movie from the last decade that’s actually good.
+This is one of those movies that I’ll be watching again and again in the October season, and that means it deserves this slot on my list.